chrisarcand/dotfiles/README.md

 existing dotfiles with nice prompts, I take no responsibility for your system.
 Please be sure to back up your files appropriately before installation if there's anything important that already exists.

+### Organization

+These files follow a topic-based organizational scheme originally popularized by Zach Holman.
+The organization is as follows:

+* **bin/**
+Anything in bin/ will get added to your $PATH and be made available everywhere.

+* **\<topic\>/*.zsh**
+Any files ending in .zsh get loaded into your environment.

+* **\<topic\>/path.zsh**
+Any file named path.zsh is loaded first and is expected to setup $PATH or similar.

+* **\<topic\>/completion.zsh**
+Any file named completion.zsh is loaded last and is expected to set up autocomplete.

+* **\<topic\>/*.symlink**
+Any files ending in `.symlink` get symlinked into your $HOME when you use the provided install script.
+This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.

+* **_plugins/**
+This directory houses git submodules to properly version important external dependencies.
+I don't do this for all plugins (Like, vim plugins are always freshly installed), but make an exception for some things like oh-my-zsh and tmux plugins.

 ### vim